c-d-cotton/terminal-config-files/README.md

 - gitallpull: Pull all changes for projects
 - gitallpush: Push all changes for projects

+Crontab:
+I added a crontab_example.sh file.
+If I want to run the regbackup functions automatically, I can just run "crontab -e" and then copy this across.

 # Vim Submodules
 To install Vim submodules on a Unix shell run:
 ```